multiOmicMechanismAwareML/CodeBase/README.md

 To run the deep learning models - once these datasets have been extracted - simply run the python file Code/learning/DeepLearningFullSet.py to see the set of results.

+### Tradtional Machine Learning Approaches

+The R file Code/learning/machineLearning.R contains the feature selection and traditional machine learning approaches (random forest and support vector regression models) which can be run by first setting your workstation to point its data collection to Code/learning/Data and then running the complete code.

+This code requires that the libraries listed at the top of the code first be installed to ensure it runs to completion.